Restriction of $p$-adic representations of $\mathrm{GL}_2(\mathbf{Q}_p)$ to parahoric subgroups: Banach space representations.

 \subsubsection{Outline of the argument.}

-If~$\Pi$ admits a lattice~$\Theta$ such that~$\lbar \Theta^\sub$ is finite-dimensional, then Lemma~\ref{completedNakayama} implies that~$\Pi^1$ is finite-dimensional.
-Otherwise, $\lbar \Theta^\sub$ is infinite-dimensional for all choices of~$\Theta$, and it is a proper subspace of~$\lbar \Theta_i$.
+If~$\Pi$ admits a $G$-stable lattice~$\Theta$ such that~$\lbar \Theta^\sub$ is finite-dimensional, then Lemma~\ref{completedNakayama} implies that~$\Pi^1$ is finite-dimensional.
+Otherwise, $\lbar \Theta^\sub$ is infinite-dimensional for all $G$-stable lattices~$\Theta$, and it is a proper subspace of~$\lbar \Theta$.
 We will prove that the latter case leads to a contradiction, eventually arising from Proposition~\ref{morphismsps} about $\Iw$-linear morphisms between quotients of~$\pi_1$ and~$\pi_2$.
 Since our argument is quite involved, we begin by giving a brief outline.